tebri11/en-for-designers/09-layout-second/index.md

 ### Presentation
 #### Inspiration
-- I chose 3 basic colors - yellow, blue, red.
+- I chose 3 basic colors - red, yellow, blue.
 - My great inspiration was a climbing wall for children and the flag of Kutná Hora.
 - My main and great inspiration are children.
 I want the overall visualization to be playful and funny.
 ![image](0.jpg)